-Sas is a programming environment and language for data manipulation and a leader in analytics, developed by the SAS Institute in 1966 and further developed in 1980’s and 1990’s.
-SAS is easily accessible, managable and can analyze data from any sources.
-SAS introduced a large set of products in 2011 for customer intelligence and numerous SAS modules for web, social media and marketing analytics that is widely used for profiling customers and prospects.
-It can also predict their behaviors, manage, and optimize communications.
+SAS is a programming environment and language for data manipulation and is a leader in analytics.
+It was developed by the SAS Institute in 1966 and has been further developed in the 1980s and 1990s.
+SAS is easily accessible, and manageable and can analyze data from any source.
+SAS introduced a large set of products in 2011 for customer intelligence and numerous SAS modules for web, social media and marketing analytics.
+Today, these are widely used for profiling customers and prospects.
+It can also predict their behaviours, manage, and optimize communications.

 The University of California, Berkeley’s AMP Lab, developed Apache in 2009.
 Apache Spark is a fast large-scale data processing engine and executes applications in Hadoop clusters 100 times faster in memory and 10 times faster on disk.
 Spark is built on data science and its concept makes data science effortless.
 Spark is also popular for data pipelines and machine learning models development.
 Spark also includes a library – MLlib, that provides a progressive set of machine algorithms for repetitive data science techniques like Classification, Regression, Collaborative Filtering, Clustering, etc.

-Excel is a basic, popular and widely used analytical tool almost in all industries.
+Excel is a basic, popular and widely used analytical tool in almost all industries.
 Whether you are an expert in Sas, R or Tableau, you will still need to use Excel.
-Excel becomes important when there is a requirement of analytics on the client’s internal data.
-It analyzes the complex task that summarizes the data with a preview of pivot tables that helps in filtering the data as per client requirement.
-Excel has the advance business analytics option which helps in modelling capabilities which have prebuilt options like automatic relationship detection, a creation of DAX measures and time grouping.
+Excel becomes important when there is a requirement for analytics on the client’s internal data.
+It analyzes the complex task that summarizes the data with a preview of pivot tables that helps in filtering the data as per client requirements.
+Excel has the advanced business analytics option which helps in modelling capabilities.
+It has prebuilt options like automatic relationship detection, the creation of DAX measures and time grouping.
+Are you really a good data scientist if you don’t have these 6 vital data science skills?
+Click on the link to find out.